ysc/QuestionAnsweringSystem/README.md

     at the MIT Computer Science and Artificial Intelligence Laboratory.

-    Unlike information retrieval systems (e.g., search engines), START aims to supply users with "just the right information," instead of merely providing a list of hits.
+    Unlike information retrieval systems (e.g., search engines), START aims to supply users with "just the right information" instead of merely providing a list of hits.

     Currently, the system can answer millions of English questions about